Texas. The Lone Star State. The Alamo. Oil. Guns. Football. Border politics. Where do we start?

 11/22/63 by Stephen King (2011) – I’m repeatedly amazed by how prolific Stephen King is!
 And though I generally avoid horror, I’ve enjoyed several of his fantasy books.
 I’m really excited about this one–a time-travel book to try to prevent Kennedy’s assassination.
 The contemporary part of the story takes place in King’s home state of Maine, but, obviously, the time traveling part takes place in and around Dallas leading up to November 22, 1963.
 (Those familiar with King’s It may get a kick out of the crossovers–there’s a significant section of the book that takes place in the same town in Maine as It, immediately after the end of the first part of that novel.
 Several characters from It feature in this one too.)

 The After Party by Anton DiSclafani (2016) – “A story of lifelong female friendship–in all its intimate agony and joy–set within the microcosm of 1950s Texas wealth, beauty, and expectation” (from the back of the Advanced Reader’s Copy).
 Set in 1950s Houston’s social scene–the glamour scene and gossip columns.
 “The money may flow as freely as the oil, but the freedom and power all belong to the men.
 What happens when a woman of indecorous appetites and desires … wants more?” (from the back of the ARC).
 I found this at a local Little Free Library.
+UPDATE: It’s an interesting look at the new money social scene of 1950s Houston–the decadence and waste.
+It’s also an interesting look at women’s roles in the 1950s.
+I may write a review at some point; it was a decent choice for our challenge, but we’ve had better.

 The Bottoms by Joe R. Lansdale (2000) – Narrated by Harry as an old man, the novel tells his memories of 1933 when he was 11 and living with his family near the Sabine River bottoms.
 The southern end of the Sabine River forms part of the border between Texas and Louisiana–the dividing line between the Old South and the New Southwest.
 Young Harry discovers the body of a murdered black woman.
 And when more bodies are discovered, racial tensions soar.
 Harry’s father is the local constable, and oversees an amateur and racially-charged investigation.
 Lansdale was born in Texas and is a prolific writer, many of whose books are set in his home state.